rxn8/testing-stuff/test.md

 ALL older products that use the <b>Micron</b> flash <b>can</b> be updated to use the latest firmware OTA files available <b>without issue.</b>

-All products made with the <b>Adesto</b> Flash <b>cannot</b> be downgraded to a firmware version previously compiled with 6.51.06 or below.
+All products made with the <b>Adesto</b> flash <b>cannot</b> be downgraded to a firmware version previously compiled with 6.51.06 or below.

 This does not affect any products that were built after Adesto or that were built using Z-Wave Devkits 6.51.07 and later.